 God builds on that leader’s strengths, experiences and background.
 That’s why, for instance, many times you can see a person who was raised in a slum neighborhood from a drunken family taking a ministry with drug addicts or some similar ministry.
 God knows your strengths.
 He made you.
 He knows you ________________.
 We have another lecture that deals with the things we can’t do.
 Often you may feel ‘I don’t know or I can’t,’ but God has created you.
 He knows your strengths and He knows your experiences.

-For CBLT missionaries, for instance, we prefer to work with candidates who have done several CBLT courses, who also have been active in other spiritual ministries, and who are mature adults, at least 25 years old.
-Then we take them for a year and a half and train them and prepare them in church planting and CBLT leadership.
+New Life for Churches’ missionaries, for instance, prefer to work with candidates who have done several courses, who also have been active in other spiritual ministries, and who are mature adults, at least 25 years old.
+Then we take them for a year and a half and train them and prepare them in church planting and church leadership.
 God knows that person’s background, his family, his strengths and weaknesses, his church where he has grown up, all these details.

 That’s the way it was with Moses.
 He had given to Moses these mentors in Egypt, but Moses was a little bit thrifty.
 He wanted instant success.
 He thought, if two guys are fighting, you kill the Egyptian and you have success for the Israelite.
 Then Maybe God said: All right why don’t you try that with the sheep and ask your father-in-law.
 “My sheep were kind of fighting so I killed a dozen of them.
 How do you feel about this?”
 But that did not work.
 After mentoring God then took him into the wilderness to give him additional training in the wilderness.